LoyolaChicagoBooks/introcs-csharp/source/data/sampleprogram.rst

      The wall area is 488 square feet.

-sandwiching the value taken from the variable ``wallArea`` between two literal string, given in quotes.
+sandwiching the value taken from the variable ``wallArea`` between two literal strings, given in quotes.

 .. literalinclude:: ../../examples/introcs/painting/painting.cs
    :lines: 24-25
    :dedent: 6

-This statement behave like the previous one, except with different quoted strings and the value of a different variable.
+This statement behaves like the previous one, except with different quoted strings and the value of a different variable.
 See the sample output.

 .. literalinclude:: ../../examples/introcs/painting/painting.cs